 Completion: March 2021

-Routes across the quad make it an open and accessible building, announcing its role as a teaching and social centre for the university, bringing together staff, students and the local community to interact, engage and learn together.
+Routes through the building make it an open and accessible building and announce its role as a teaching and social centre for the university.
+Reflecting the ambitions of the new Campus, the Central Quad,brings together the whole of the university ecosystem to interact, engage and learn together.